silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/05_Inserting_Links.md

 1. Select the option **Link to external URL**.
 2. **Select a page** and **Anchor** from the dropdown fields.
 Enter the following link specifications:
 * Link text (if you have not preselected text already)
 * Link description
 * Open in new window/tab
 3. Click the button ***Insert Link***.

 ### Link to a different website (external link)

 1. Select the option **Link to external URL**.
 2. Enter the full website address in the empty URL field.
-Note: This link should start with http:// or https://
+This link should start with http:// or https://
 3. Click the button ***Insert Link***.

 ### Link to e-mail address